-Your Malibu boat has been constructed to meet all U.S. Coast Guard and National Marine Manufacturers Association (NMMA) requirements.
-However, it is still your responsibility as the boat owner to ensure the boat is always operated in a safe fashion.
+Congratulations on your purchase of a new high-performance recreational tow boat.
+Your Malibu boat has been constructed to meet and/or exceed all U.S. Coast Guard (USCG) and National Marine Manufacturers Association (NMMA) requirements applicable at the time of its manufacture.
+However, it is still your responsibility as the boat owner to ensure the boat is operated in a safe manner and is properly maintained.